jtoy/slack_stylizebot/README.md

 ```
 ### Step 7: Run the bot and play with it
 `python starterbot.py`
 This command above will start the bot.
-Play with it in the slak!
+Play with it in slack!
 ##Notice
-When pass image link to the bot, make sure the link is a real image.
+When passing an image link to the bot, make sure the link is a real image.